ARTICLE CATEGORIES

 • Special concerns regarding the kinetic profile, route of administration, and dose are important tasks in the development of EOs as new drugs.

-Hence, essential oils can be referred to as nootropics (“smart drugs”) or cognitive enhancers: drugs, supplements, and other substances that improve cognitive function, particularly executive functions, memory, creativity, or motivation.
+Hence, essential oils can be referred to as nootropics or cognitive enhancers when the research context supports it: drugs, supplements, and other substances that improve cognitive function, particularly executive functions, memory, creativity, or motivation.

 The mechanism behind this is explained by the science of smell.